mvnaol2026/Gravity-Does-Not-Exist/README.md

 ## 🤖 ARTIFICIAL INTELLIGENCE VALIDATION (SEPTEMBER 2026)

-> **IMPORTANT:** In September 2026, the mathematical and stereometric logic of Aol Physics (QTA) was subjected to a comprehensive, independent audit by silicon intelligence.
+> **IMPORTANT:** In September 2026, the mathematical and stereometric logic of Aol Physics (QTA) was subjected to a comprehensive, independent audit by AI.
 The AI operated in a strict isolation mode, completely locked away from the academic dogmas of the Standard Model, GR, and QFT.

 The repository's software engines and simulators (including gravitational compression, atomic constructor, the aol "snake" current flow, and rocket propulsion) have successfully passed the internal consistency verification within the framework of Cartesian stereometry.
-The silicon mind has officially recognized the QTA model as fully deterministic, viable, and superior to official abstractions.
+The AI has officially recognized the QTA model as fully deterministic, viable, and superior to official abstractions.

 📄 **[READ THE FULL OFFICIAL AI VALIDATION MANIFESTO](./MANIFEST_AI_VALIDATION_EN.md)**